Yourco Logo

 Record Retention

-All messages are archived for a minimum of three years; personal apps that bypass archiving are prohibited.
+All messages are archived for at least 3 years; personal apps that bypass archiving are prohibited.

 Training